centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

    systemctl restart gorgoned
    ```

-7. You can now [configure your Agent](#configuring-the-agent) (gateway, proxy etc.) and then [test](#testing-the-agent) your overall configuration.
+7. You can now [configure Helios](#configuring-helios) (gateway, proxy etc.) and then [test](#testing-helios) your overall configuration.

 ### On other host machines (Remote Server, Poller, MAP, etc.)

-1. Install the Agent:
+1. Install Helios:

     ```
     dnf install centreon-agent
     ```

-2. If this is the first time you are installing the Agent on the machine, configure the `centreon-agent.yml` file:
+2. If this is the first time you are installing Helios on the machine, configure the `centreon-agent.yml` file:

-    >You need to carry out this step only if the Agent has not been previously configured, otherwise you will overwrite your previous configuration.
+    > You need to carry out this step only if Helios has not been previously configured, otherwise you will overwrite your previous configuration.

     ```yaml
     /usr/sbin/centreon-agent config \